openhab/org.openhab.binding.zwave/doc/benext/doorsensor_0_0.md

 ## Overview

-Basic operations

-  * The Door Sensor can be placed on any door or window.
-  * The Door Sensor can report the status of the door (OPEN/CLOSED).
-  * The Door Sensor can measure the temperature.
-  * The Door Sensor also has a screw connector for an external (dry) contact.
-  * Indoor use only.

-How it operates

-After a successful inclusion the Door Sensor can be mounted on the wall or door/window.
-When opening the door the indicator light will blink shortly, this indicates that a z-wave message has been send successfully.

-With a controller you can request the temperature and battery level.
+<p&gtBasic operations</p&gt <ul&gt<li&gtThe Door Sensor can be placed on any door or window.</li&gt <li&gtThe Door Sensor can report the status of the door (OPEN/CLOSED).</li&gt <li&gtThe Door Sensor can measure the temperature.</li&gt <li&gtThe Door Sensor also has a screw connector for an external (dry) contact.</li&gt <li&gtIndoor use only.</li&gt </ul&gt<p&gtHow it operates</p&gt <p&gtAfter a successful inclusion the Door Sensor can be mounted on the wall or door/window.
+When opening the door the indicator light will blink shortly, this indicates that a z-wave message has been send successfully.</p&gt <p&gtWith a controller you can request the temperature and battery level.</p&gt

 ### Inclusion Information

-Press and hold the tamper switch for two seconds and release to start the inclusion or exclude process.
+<p&gtPress and hold the tamper switch for two seconds and release to start the inclusion or exclude process. </p&gt

 ### Exclusion Information

-Press and hold the tamper switch for two seconds and release to start the inclusion or exclude process.
+<p&gtPress and hold the tamper switch for two seconds and release to start the inclusion or exclude process. </p&gt

 ### Wakeup Information